Is Now the Time to Sell Your Home?

-In the process, low interest rates and multiple offers became commonplace, driving up home prices, giving homeowners unprecedented levels of home equity, and making them even more reluctant to put their homes on the market.
+In the process, low interest rates and multiple offers have become commonplace, driving up home prices, giving homeowners unprecedented levels of home equity, and making them even more reluctant to put their homes on the market.
 After all, the thinking goes, wouldn’t it make sense to continue holding out and see how high the market will rise?

 Interest rates are on the rise

 Interest rates are currently rising, leading to a stall in applications for new mortgages.
-While they are still low, when coupled with less affordability in most markets and the potential for multiple buyer offers, any rise in rates may be enough to cool off the red hot seller’s market.
+While rates are still low, when coupled with less affordability in most markets and the potential for multiple buyer offers, any rise in rates may be enough to cool off the red hot seller’s market.
 If rates continue in an upward trend, this may mean less activity in the spring market and less incentive for buyers already suffering from the frustrations caused by low inventory and months of fruitless searching.